ssyram/hax-dev/docs/blog/posts/reworking-names.md

 This comprehensive redesign of identifier representation and handling has resolved most previously identified naming issues and significantly enhanced the expressiveness and robustness of backend identifier rendering in hax.

+Check out the pull request [#1199](https://github.com/cryspen/hax/pull/1199) on the GitHub repository of hax for more details!

 We are confident that this enhanced representation is sufficiently robust and flexible to accommodate future developments and evolving project requirements.